-RELIGION - This category prevents denial of employment and/or educational
+RELIGION - This category prevents denial of employment and/or educational ensures that individuals are not treated differently because of genetic information.

 This category prevents denial of employment and/or educational opportunities because of a person's gender or sex.

 This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity, appearance, expression or behavior, regardless of the individual's assigned sex of widowed, or divorced.